William A. Faber Ledger, 1848-1853.

 Owner of a livery stable in Great Barrington, Massachusetts.
 Includes lists of stabler activities, customers (individuals and businesses), and employed ostlers.
 Also contains method of payment (cash and services), and one labor account for Fred Berry, a nineteen year old Afro-American who was one of three ostlers living in Faber’s household at the time.

-Tom Faber (born 1818), owned a livery stable in Great Barrington, Massachusetts at the middle of the nineteenth century.
-His household in 1850 included a wife, Minerva, four children, two Irish-born females (presumably servants), and three ostlers.
-Faber owned $2500 worth of real and personal property, probably most of which were horses, carriages and the stables.
-Sometime in 1853, Faber ceased to be a stabler in Great Barrington.
-In the 1853 business directory, two Great Barrington livery stables are listed, neither of them owned by Faber.
+William A. Faber (b.
+1818) owned a livery stable in Great Barrington, Massachusetts, during the second quarter of the nineteenth century.
+Successful in his trade, his household in 1850 included a wife, Minerva, four children, two Irish-born females (presumably servants), and three ostlers.
+His property at the time included a substantial $2,500 in real and personal property, most of which was probably tied up in horses, carriages, and the stables themselves.

-In most cases, the accounts reflect the renting of horses, wagons, carriages and cutters for trips to neighboring towns.
-Occasionally, one of Faber’s workers, or perhaps Faber himself, transported either individuals or merchandise for the customer.
-Several entries also reflect the renting of teams for plowing or other agricultural work.
-Typically, payment for services was in cash, although he also accepted services (especially from Noxon the blacksmith), hay, clothes (from Girling and Doolittle), and even a buffalo robe (from the Kelloggs).
-Although he had three ostlers in his household, the only labor account is for Fred Berry, a nineteen year old Massachusetts-born Afro-American.
-Berry was one of the three ostlers living in Faber’s household.
+In most cases, the accounts record the rental of horses, wagons, carriages, and cutters for trips to neighboring towns, and rarely for plowing or other agricultural work.
+Occasionally, Faber appears to have transported individuals or merchandise for customers himself.
+Typically, Faber received payment for services in cash, although he sometimes accepted payment in kind through services (especially from Noxon the blacksmith), hay, clothing (from Girling and Doolittle), and even a buffalo robe (from the Kelloggs).
+Among the three ostlers in the Faber household, was a nineteen year-old, Massachusetts-born, African American man, Fred Berry.

 Acquired from Charles Apfelbaum.